 So buy some Bento boxes and icepacks to keep those Uncrustables cold, and let it be enough.

 What do you think about making a school lunch for your kids?
 Tell us in the comments!

-We all know I’m not a fun mom, but I do like to see my kids smile.
+***We all know I’m not a fun mom, but I do like to see my kids smile.
 So I often pack them jokes in their lunches.
 They love it!
 It’s quick and easy and guaranteed to brighten their day.
-If you subscribe to our mailing list below, you’ll get access to our free printable library which includes these cute printable jokes for a school lunch.
+If you subscribe to our mailing list below, you’ll get access to our free printable library which includes these really cute printable jokes for school lunches.